memmett/PyWENO/_sources/tutorial.txt

 PyWENO Tutorial
 ===============

-Below are a few quick examples demonstrating how PyWENO is used.
+Below are a few quick examples demonstrating how the numerical routines of PyWENO for CPUs are used.
 More detailed examples can be found on the :doc:`examples <examples>` page.

 Basic usage